-The Destination List macro allows respondents to specify where their response will be sent to, overriding the default form destination specified in the Form macro.
+The Destination List macro allows respondents to specify where their response will be sent, overriding the default form destination specified in the Form macro.

-Using the Destination List macro you can specify alternative Form IDs, email addresses, or users, allowing you to make one form that can be repurposed for different departments or sent to different admins/teams.
+Using the Destination List macro, you can specify alternative Form IDs, email addresses, or users, allowing you to make one form that can be repurposed for different departments or sent to other admins/teams.

 Forms for Confluence versions up to version 8.0.7.

 If a destination or subject is left blank, the values for these fields will be taken from the Form macro.